Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Abstract

 \section{Abstract}

-This proceeding presents a synthesis of recent results on the emergence of pseudo-Riemannian structures from twisted spectral triples within the almost-commutative framework.
-It provides a unified algebraic mechanism for addressing the Lorentzian signature problem, demonstrating how the almost-commutative structure underlying the noncommutative Standard Model of particle physics may give rise to Lorentzian spectral triple from a purely Riemannian setting.
+These proceedings present a synthesis of recent results on the emergence of pseudo-Riemannian structures from twisted spectral triples within the almost-commutative framework.
+It provides an algebraic mechanism for addressing the Lorentzian signature problem, demonstrating how the almost-commutative structure underlying the noncommutative Standard Model of particle physics gives rise to a Lorentzian spectral triple from a purely Riemannian setting.
 This notably offers an alternative to Wick rotation, provided by a notion of morphism connecting twisted and pseudo-Riemannian spectral triples.
+This remains a local result in the compact setting, rather than a full Lorentzian space-time with global causal structure.